-Generic Name: Levothyroxine Injection Solution (LEE voe thye ROX een)
+Generic Name: Levothyroxine Injection Solution (lee voe thye ROKS een)

 - Do not use levothyroxine injection solution to treat obesity or for weight loss.
-Very bad and sometimes deadly side effects may happen with this medicine if it is taken in large doses or with other drugs for weight loss.
+Very bad and sometimes deadly side effects may happen with levothyroxine injection solution if it is taken in large doses or with other drugs for weight loss.
 Talk with the doctor.

 Uses of Levothyroxine Injection Solution: